Venice biennial 2017: a crappy show with rave reviews

 Kendall Island, lacquer on bronze, life-size sculpture

 Project by Lorenzo Quinn on the Grand Canal in Venice.
-His monumental sculpture of white hands raises awareness about the climate change and the rising sea levels.
+His monumental sculpture of white hands raises awareness about climate change and the rising sea levels.

 Street art in Italy